Choosing a Roaster

-Over the years I have responded to countless emails from folks who want to start home roasting and are not sure how.
-I have also fielded an untold number of messages from folks frustrated with their roaster, either because the results are not what they expected or there are mechanical problems.
-So I thought I would put forth some thoughts on both topics. - Maria
+Over the years we have gotten countless emails from folks who want to start home roasting and are not sure how.
+We’ve also fielded countless messages from folks frustrated with their roaster.
+So I thought I would put forth some thoughts on both topics to help people choose a roaster that works for them.

 Q: I do want to start homeroasting.
 Do I buy a machine or is there another way?
 What is the best home roaster?